Save My Night

-"Save My Night" is a song by Dutch disc jockey and record producer Armin van Buuren.
-The song was released in the Netherlands by Armada Music on 6 January 2014 as the fifth single from van Buuren's fifth studio album Intense.
-The song is only included in the deluxe edition of the album titled "More Intense Edition".
+"Save My Night" is the single by Dutch disc jockey and record producer Armin van Buuren.
+The single was released in the Netherlands by Armada Music on 6 January 2014 as the fifth single from van Buuren's fifth studio album Intense.
+The single is only included in the deluxe edition of the album titled "More Intense Edition".

 It was the official music track of "Enjoy Heineken Responsibly " 2014 publicity campaign.

 Music video

 A music video to accompany the release of "Save My Night" was first released onto YouTube on 6 January 2014.
 The music video was shot in Miami, Florida.
 It shows Armin van Buuren arriving incognito in a Miamian night bar where the atmosphere seems negative.
 He decides to uncover himself and to get on stage.
 He starts to play the chorus of the song which makes people reacting to the music.
 The music video was released in the context of the "Enjoy Heineken Responsibly" 2014 campaign.